morganwalkup/godot-figma-importer/README.md

 ```

 ## Using the Godot Importer
+Copy this repo's files to your Godot project.

 ### Importer
 + Create a User Interface Scene, or a 2D scene with a Control node.
 + Attach the FigmaImporter.gd script to the control node in which you want to place the imported content.